AbeerVaishnav13/Qimera-keyboard/README.md

     - Momentary switch for resetting the MCU - qty.
 2
     - SMD diodes - qty.
 54
     - Tenting feet - qty.
 4
-        - **NOTE:** Instead of getting these tenting feet from typeractive, I got some [magsafe iphone mounts](https://www.amazon.com/dp/B0C22V8WSF?th=1) that come with a magnetic ring that can be stuck onto the bottom of the case.
+        - **NOTE:** Instead of getting these tenting feet from typeractive, I got some [magsafe iphone mounts](https://www.amazon.com/dp/B0C22V8WSF?th=1) that come with a magnetic ring that can be stuck onto the bottom of the enclosure.
 This gives more flexibility for keyboard mounting options.
 I also purchased a [magsafe puck with a 1/4 inch screw hole](https://www.amazon.com/dp/B0CQM8L1ZQ) and some [camera clamp mounts](https://www.amazon.com/dp/B0CB5JKTBH?th=1), so that I could mount it on my chair for max comfort! (see the last pic on top)
     - Battery - qty.
 2
-        - **NOTE:** You can buy either of the batteries (750mAh or 110mAh one) from typeractive and they would fit well in the case.
-But I chose to get neither of them.
-I instead got [these 1800mAh ones](https://www.amazon.com/gp/product/B09726K2LC) instead as I want the battery life to be in 'years' and not weeks :P
+        - You can buy either of the batteries (750mAh or 110mAh one) from typeractive and they would fit well in the enclosure.
+        - **NOTE:** I chose to get neither of the aforementioned batteries.
+I instead got [these 1800mAh ones](https://www.amazon.com/gp/product/B09726K2LC) as I wanted the battery life to be in 'years' and not weeks :P

 - Keyboard Enclosure:
-    - For this build, I chose to go with a easy to assemble laset cut case ordered from [SendCutSend](https://sendcutsend.com).
+    - For this build, I chose to go with a easy to assemble laset cut enclosure ordered from [SendCutSend](https://sendcutsend.com).
     - You can find three design files in the `cases` folder:
-        - **Top plate**(`cases/Qimera top plate.dxf`): I recommend to get this made in 0.8 - 1.2mm thick mild steel.
+        - **Top plate**(`cases/Qimera top plate.dxf`): I recommend to get this made in 0.8mm - 1.2mm thick mild steel.
+The thickness of this plate is CRITICAL, because if the plate is thicker, the Kailh Choc switches won't snap into the top plate.
 You can choose a particular finish for it too.
 I went with 'Black Zinc' coating to make it look a bit nicer! :)
         - **Battery plate**(`cases/Qimera battery plate.dxf`): I got this made in 4.5mm thick transparent acrylic material so that the keyboard has a see-through back for the PCB art to be visible.
         - **Bottom plate**(`cases/Qimera bot plate.dxf`): I got this made in 3mm thick transparent acrylic material so that the keyboard has a see-through back for the PCB art to be visible.